Improving Health, Health Care and Quality of Life

 - our ability to maintain contracts with physician medical directors, changing affiliation models for physicians, and the emergence of new models of care introduced by the government or private sector that may erode our patient base and reimbursement rates, such as accountable care organizations, independent practice associations and integrated delivery systems;

-- our ability to complete acquisitions, mergers or dispositions that we might announce or be considering, on terms favorable to us or at all, or to integrate and successfully operate any business we may acquire or have acquired, or to successfully expand our operations and services in markets outside the United States, or to businesses outside of dialysis; and our ability to complete the redemption of our 5.750% Senior Notes due 2022 on the terms currently contemplated or at all;
+- our ability to complete acquisitions, mergers or dispositions that we might announce or be considering, on terms favorable to us or at all, or to integrate and successfully operate any business we may acquire or have acquired, or to successfully expand our operations and services in markets outside the United States, or to businesses outside of dialysis;

 - risks arising from the use of accounting estimates, judgments and interpretations in our financial statements;

-- impairment of our goodwill, investments or other assets;
+- impairment of our goodwill, investments or other assets; and

 SOURCE DaVita Inc.